hansgschossmann/iot-edge-opc/README.md

 To start ingesting data into Connectedfactory change to the out directory and run:
 - init-opcedge, to init all required components.
-- start-opcedge, to run IoTEdge as well as all Cf factories and domains as configured.
+- start-opcedge, to run IoTEdge as well as all Cf factories and sites as configured.

 To stop ingesting data and deinitialize all components, change to the out directory and run:
 - stop-opcedge, to stop ingesting data.